fanisalamah/fanisalamah/README.md

 - 👋 Hi, I’m @fanisalamah
 - 👀 I’m interested in Web Programming
 - 🌱 I’m currently learning Laravel
-- 📫 How to reach me ...
+- 📫 You can reach me on Instagram @fani.salamah
+- Have a great day everyone! ✨

 <!---
 fanisalamah/fanisalamah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.